<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 3. Once finished, click Update.

-To edit a phase, click on its title.
+To edit the settings for a phase, click on its title.

 edit phase-1

-You can then configure the phase attributes using the sections on the right of the screen.
-This is where rules are set that determine how the card flows through the Workflow:
+You can then configure the phase using the sections on the right of the screen.
+These settings determine how cards behave in this phase.

 phase attributes